deankoch/rswat/vignettes/articles/rswat_intro.md

-Our example is not an “LTE”-type project, so we don’t have ‘hru-lte.hru’ in our project directory. `rswat_docs` will find the match but `rswat_find` (which searches only loaded files) will not.
+Our example is not an “LTE”-type project, so we don’t have ‘hru-lte.hru’ in our project directory. `rswat_docs` will find the match but `rswat_find`, which searches only loaded files, will not.

-Those who are new to SWAT+ (or have trouble remembering its many variable names) can also search definition text for matches to keywords by setting `defs=TRUE`.
+Those who are new to SWAT+,or have trouble remembering its many variable names, can also search definition text for matches to keywords by setting `defs=TRUE`.
 For example, the search pattern ‘evapotranspiration’ turns up both of the IPET-type parameters, along with a few other results for related processes